wp-plugins/woocommerce-check-pincode-zipcode-for-shipping/Readme.txt

 * Do I get access to different styling options for the Check Pincode Functionality on the Product Page?

-**Ans.** Yes, the premium feature offers a variety of styling options that are available in the “Styling Options” feature that is present under the Settings Tab.
+**Ans.** Yes, the premium feature offers a variety of styling options that are available in the "Styling Options" feature that is present under the Settings Tab.

 * Is there an option to update Pin codes?